 Hi!
 I’m Emily, an Ivy League Witch

 I started out as a dancer and theatre kid from just outside Pittsburgh.
-Born into a deeply Catholic family (trust I’m still working my way out of that artful patriarchal programming), I grew up in the same home my father was born and raised in, and my parents still live there.
+Born into a deeply Catholic family (trust I’m still working my way out of that artful patriarchal programming), I grew up in the same house my dad was born and raised in (my parents still live there).

-I started dance school at 3, and my younger brother followed me there a few years later.
-It wasn’t long before I was pushed out of the spotlight (where I would have preferred to be), my brother was deemed the star, and our lifelong roles were cast.
-We’re still trying to break those molds, especially as we’ve matured and realized we’d have been happier in the others’ shoes.
+Dancing school started at 3, and my younger brother followed me a few years later.
+It wasn’t long before I felt pushed out of the spotlight (where I would have preferred to be), my brother was crowned the star, and our lifelong roles were cast.
+We’re still breaking those molds, especially as we’ve matured and realized our desire for the others’ shoes.

 By 12 I was full-tilt in love with theatre, and obsessed with Broadway.
-Sure, I did student council, dance team, even senior year as a drum major who couldn’t really read sheet music—but theatre was my obsession.
-After earning some required credits at (the Catholic) Duquesne University, I transferred to Point Park University to follow my dream of performing and instead found myself repeating patterns from adolescence—being passed over again and again for every part.
-I was once again deemed by others (and thus came to believe) that I was part of the ‘untalented’ crowd.
+Sure, I did student council, dance team, even senior year as a drum major who couldn’t read sheet music—but theatre was my obsession.
+After earning some required credits at (the Catholic) Duquesne University, I transferred to Point Park University to follow my dream of performing and instead found myself repeating patterns from adolescence—being passed over again and again.
+I was once again told by others (and thus came to believe) that I was part of the ‘untalented’ crowd.
 I was not the star and learned early on, and often, the pain of not being seen by those who ‘mattered.’
-I handed my power over to people who found me invisible.
+I consistently handed my power over to people who found me invisible.

-Still, after I graduated, I was drawn to New York City like an iron filing to an industrial magnet.
-I gave myself a year to audition and landed plenty of callbacks.
+New York City was the only plan after graduation, and I gave myself a year to audition with plenty of callbacks.
 But every time, someone else got the part.
-I moved on.

-I’d long been interested in the business side of show business, and soon landed an array of internships for a producer, a casting director, a general manager, and company manager, and even got to work with Rhoda herself, Valerie Harper, becoming her assistant and social media manager before that was a real job.
+I’d long been curious about the business side of show business, and started bouncing around internships for a producer, a casting director, a general manager, and company manager, and even got to work with Rhoda herself, Valerie Harper, as her assistant and social media manager before that was even a real job.
+(They gave me a Flipcam to record videos of Val greeting her famous guests backstage.
+Liza Minnelli bit my head off for recording her without permission after my other boss told me to.)

 When I landed a receptionist job in a Broadway PR office, I felt at home.
-That’s where I also discovered what I call my “access kink”—I loved having special access to the talent, events, and being privy to insider info.
-I discovered I have a real affinity for VIP.
+That’s where I also discovered what I call my “access kink”—I love having special access to the talent, events, and being privy to insider info.
+I have a real affinity for VIP.
 Still do.

-From there, I got poached a mainstream PR agency, to be their inhouse Broadway expert.
+From there, I got poached a mainstream PR agency, to be their Broadway expert.
 The only problem?
 Since the work was far from the lights of Broadway (literally and figuratively), PR lost its shine for me.
-I was desperate to get back to the theatre.
-It took a few years for me to cut the cords of that job, but after I did, Disney came knocking and I found myself publicizing The Lion King and Aladdin.
+I was desperate to get back to my first love.
+It took a few years for me to cut the cords of that job, but after I did, Disney came knocking and I found myself representing The Lion King and Aladdin.

-During a stretch of uncertainty at that agency, I started getting requests for private work and launched my own business with my first $1,000 client in 2017.
-I was leaning on what I knew, not what I loved, but it took difficult clients and lots of time to hammer home the truth: That this was still not it for me.
+During a roller coaster season at that agency, I started getting requests for private work and launched my own business with my first $1,000 client in August of 2017.
+I was leaning on what I knew, not what I loved, but it took difficult clients and years to hammer home the truth: That this was still not it for me.
 The pandemic was a serious reset—no Broadway, no shows.
-The industry got creative, but it was a nail in the coffin for me.
+The industry got creative, but it was another nail in the coffin for me.
 I knew it was time for a serious shift.

-A few months before taking the leap to agency life, my Noni died and I dove into therapy— thank heavens I did.
+A few months before taking the leap to agency life, my Noni died and I dove into therapy—and I thank her every day.
 A year into my new job, I was feeling aimless and wanting direction, to revisit my life and some of the choices I was making.
 My therapist was a little different from your average shrink.
 She was the first person to introduce me to something I’d been missing in my life: my spirituality.
 A connection to something bigger, a way to access a higher power that was outside of the realm of organized religion.
-I had no idea there were other options or modalities.
+I had no idea there were options.

-She was also the one to introduce me to the Tarot—which at the time I knew nothing about beyond that scene in Now and Then, and being too scared to watch The Craft in high school.
+She was alsointroduced me to the Tarot (which I knew nothing about beyond that scene in Now and Then, and being too scared to watch The Craft in high school).
 Everything I knew about the cards was BS.
-What I understand now is that Tarot is nothing more than a tool — one that is accessible to anyone.
+What I understand now is that Tarot is simply a tool — and accessible to anyone.

 EDUCATIONAL BACKGROUND